Pipeline

 Advancing drug candidates with the goal of delivering transformative medicines for patients

 cGAS is an innate immune sensor of nucleic acids that, when aberrantly activated, leads to auto-inflammation and tissue damage. cGAS plays a key role in pro-inflammatory diseases such as lupus and dermatomyositis.
-With ReSOLVE™, we solved the high-resolution co-crystal structure of cGAS and developed a portfolio of high affinity inhibitors, including VENT-03, which will be the first cGAS inhibitor to enter clinical development.
+With ReSOLVE™, we solved the high-resolution co-crystal structure of cGAS and developed a portfolio of high affinity inhibitors, including VENT-03.
+VENT-03 is a potent, selective, oral, small molecule cGAS inhibitor that, to our knowledge, is the first cGAS inhibitor to enter clinical development.

 cGAS